-- WMGS 201 (4 semester hours) - Two program core courses (8 semester hours): - 4 semester hours from Group A or B: Women and Feminism - 4 semester hours from Group C or D: Gender and Sexuality - Select from the Program Core courses as listed above under the WMGS Major. - Two elective courses (4 semester hours) approved by the WMGS program chair or from the list of approved WMGS courses.
+- 8 semester hours from the Program Core (as listed above in the WMGS major): - 4 semester hours from Group A or B: Women and Feminism - 4 semester hours from Group C or D: Gender and Sexuality - 2 elective courses (4 semester hours) approved by the WMGS program chair or from the list of approved WMGS courses.

-Students must complete two additional courses beyond the core courses required.
+• Students must complete two additional courses beyond the core courses required.
 These may be selected from:

-- Additional WMGS core courses not taken to satisfy the Program Core Courses requirement. - Courses from any discipline for which at least 60% of the assignments center on women, feminism, gender, and/ or sexuality.
-This allows the integration of Women's and Gender Studies perspectives into courses that are not explicitly or entirely structured around those perspectives.

-Consent of the instructor is required.
-Students should consult the Women's and Gender Studies chair about this option before the course begins (when possible) and will be required to submit the syllabus and relevant assignments to the Women's and Gender Studies Executive Committee for approval upon completion of the course.
+- Additional WMGS core courses not taken to satisfy the Program Core courses requirement. - Courses from any discipline for which at least 60% of the assignments center on women, feminism, gender, and/or sexuality.
+This allows for the integration of Women's and Gender Studies perspectives into courses that are not explicitly or entirely structured around those perspectives. - Consent of the instructor is required.
+Students should consult with the Women's and Gender Studies chair about this option before the course begins (when possible) and will be required to submit the syllabus and relevant assignments to the Women's and Gender Studies Executive Committee for approval upon completion of the course.